Privacy Policy

 This Privacy Policy describes the types of personal data collected, how that data is used and your rights and choices regarding the processing of your personal data when you visit and interact with the JENTIS website.
 The website is not intended for children and we do not knowingly collect data from children.
 This Privacy Policy does not apply to third party websites, services or applications, even if they are accessible through the JENTIS website.

-The responsible party within the meaning of the General Data Protection Regulation (GDPR) and other data protection regulations is:
+The website is operated by JENTIS.
+JENTIS acts as data controller within the meaning of the General Data Protection Regulation (“GDPR”) and other data protection laws applicable in the Member States of the European Union:

 Schönbrunner Street 231